 Neighborhoods

-When selecting a neighborhood keep in mind that not all housing styles and prices ranges are available in every neighborhood.
+When selecting a neighborhood know that not all housing styles and price ranges are available in every neighborhood.
 The older neighborhoods are those that are closest to downtown, and as you move away from downtown the houses get newer.

 Every month I list average home sale prices in St. Paul by neighborhood, it is a good starting point for determining affordability.
 The numbers I have go back a few years.
 Check the local prices and market conditions too.